Local Area & Parking

 The Parking bays in Kennet Island are all numbered and marked i.e. ''X123'' or ''Y456'', with visitor parking bays located all around Kennet Island marked with a ''V''.

-There are a small number of visitor bays around the central piazza that do not require a parking permit or visitor permit - these are restricted to a 2 hour stay only, marked with ''V-2H''.
+There are a small number of visitor bays around the central piazza that do not require a parking permit or visitor permit - these are restricted to a 2 hour stay only, marked with ''V-2H'' - Visitors can register themselves for these bays on arrival at www.parkpcm.co.uk/2048.

-The parking bays are monitored by PCM - Parking Control Management Ltd. PCM do not charge residents a direct service charge for their service, the cost is managed centrally & recovered primarily through parking control notices to those without the valid permits displayed for the parking bays across the whole of KI.
+The parking bays are monitored by PCM - Parking Control Management Ltd. PCM do not charge residents a direct service charge for their service, the cost is managed centrally & recovered primarily through parking control notices to those without the valid digital permits for the parking bays across the whole of Kennet Island.

 A parking control system was put in place at Kennet Island to help all residents.
 Due to the proximity of Kennet Island to Reading Madjeski Stadium and local Business Parks to prevent parking from non-residents.